 I do recipe development for various brands.
 It’s my main source of income.
 My dream job.
 I get to work with like-minded brands, cook delicious paleo, keto, and Whole30 recipes from home and send them to these brands to use on their blogs, websites, and social media channels.
 I often give these creations a nod or a share on my Instagram.

-I don’t share them here however, because I’ve sold these recipes and they are no longer mine to share.
-That being said… THIS recipe is definitely a CLOSE play on the Shrimp Stacks I made for Perfect Keto, link HERE.
+I don’t share them here, however, because I’ve sold these recipes and they are no longer mine to share.
+That being said… This recipe is definitely a CLOSE play on the Shrimp Stacks I made for Perfect Keto.
 But it was just so perfect for the second episode of Cristina’s Paleo Kitchen, and so perfect for summer.
 I’ve changed the cooking method and seasoning up just a bit and I think it’s absolutely divine.